The probabilistic world: Probabilistic time

 defines the partition function $Z$

 and the overall probability distribution

 The local weight distribution obtains as

+where the index 1 stands for a single layer.
 It depends on the local occupation numbers $n(m)$ or local states $\tau$.
 The partition function can be expressed in terms of the local weight distribution by integrating over the local occupation numbers $n(m)$,

 Indeed, insertion of eq.~\eqref{eq:TOS8} for $w_1[n(m)]$ directly yields eq.~\eqref{eq:TOS6A}.
 The local probability distribution reads

 It is related to the overall probability distribution by integrating out the variables $n(m')$ for all $m' \neq m$,